Tinkerforge/generators/javascript/readme.txt

 ===============================

-The JavaScript bindings allow you to control Tinkerforge Bricks and Bricklets from your JavaScript program.
+The JavaScript bindings allow you to control Tinkerforge Bricks and Bricklets from your JavaScript programs.
 The bindings can be used with Node.js or in your browser.
 This ZIP file contains:

  tinkerforge.tgz   -- Node.js package (install with npm tool)